Table of Contents

 Section 2.6: Visualize differences in nucleosome organization

 In this section, users can visualize differences in nucleosome organization around TF in cancer and healthy samples using feature NP in the directory output_directory/Features/NP_site_list/.
-(Take file output_directory/Features/NP_site_list/site_list1.txt as an exmaple)
+(Take file output_directory/Features/NP_site_list/site_list1.txt as an example)

 Files in the directory output_directory/Features/NP_site_list/ consist of rows representing different samples.
 The sample column holds the sample’s file name, followed by a label column that indicates the sample’s classification.
 For example, label “1” represents the cancer samples, while label “0” represents the healthy samples.